asimabbas31/seh/README.md

 ![alt text](https://github.com/asimabbas31/seh/blob/asimabbas31-desgin/desgin.png)

-As shown in diagram for new application we have setup the four nodes on AWS (t2.micro).Two nodes are running as kubernetes Slave cluster and one is kubernetes Master node.
+As shown in diagram for new application we have setup the four nodes on AWS (t2.micro).Two nodes are running as kubernetes Slave cluster and one is kubernetes Master node and one as a Bastian/Ansible Host.
 We are using MySql as a database storage server.
 On Kuberenets Slave nodes Pods are PHP application and Ngninx.
 In combination with PHP-FPM, Nginx is configured to send requests for .php routes to PHP-FPM to serve the page..
 We’ll create a Docker image that includes our application code, and configure a pod to run containers from that image in Kubernetes.

 Basic AWS Points for Better Security and Managment :